giga-sec/gigaSec-Tech-Notes/3. Notes/Ping command for testing a connection.md

 The ping command is used
-- to test whether a connection to a remote resource is possible like a website, or home network.
+- test whether connection to remote resource is possible like a website, or home network.
-- it works using the [[ICMP protocol]]
+- it works using the [[ICMP - Internet Control Message Protocol]]

 ### Other useful thing Ping can do